norkskargrot/D_Nocker.github.io/content/games/tinysumo/rules.md

 <img class = imagewithinpost style="margin-bottom: 0.5rem" src="/games/tinysumo/demo4.png">

-Both players now simultaneously reveal their action die, and our bet was a success!
+Both players now simultaneously reveal their bid die, and our bet was a success!
 As we predicted, our opponent bid a low value to become the initiator.
 This means they get priority on taking dice from the action pool, but we have the higher value die.

 <img class = imagewithinpost style="margin-bottom: 0.5rem" src="/games/tinysumo/demo5.png">